Practice Expertise

 Profile

-I act for those clients in a broad range of binding and non-binding alternative dispute resolution processes - international arbitration, domestic arbitration, adjudication, expert determination and bespoke contractual processes.
-I also have deep experience in acting for clients in contentious engagements with Commonwealth and State regulators.
+I act for our clients across these practice areas in a broad range of binding and non-binding alternative dispute resolution processes - international arbitration, domestic arbitration, adjudication, expert determination and bespoke contractual processes.
+I also have deep experience in acting for our clients in contentious engagements with Commonwealth and State regulators.

 I previously served as the Associate to the Honourable Paul de Jersey AC, then Chief Justice of Queensland.